Tower of London,Beefeater,beefeater tower of london

 The fascinating Beefeater Tower of London tour experience

 Today, the Tower of London might seem like a charming castle dropped smack down the middle of a modern city.
 That wasn’t always the case during its 900+ years of history.
 Its purpose: to awe and intimidate royal subjects and enemies.
 Over the centuries, it was also a place of death and torture.
-You can learn all about it and its famous residents during the Tower of London Beefeater tour.
+You can learn all about it and its famous residents during the Tower of London Beefeater tour when you visit London.

 Affiliate DisclosureThis post contains affiliate links.
 If you make a purchase through these links, I may earn a commission.
 This doesn’t affect your purchases or any fees you may pay for the product or service.
 Read more in my DISCLAIMER.